Skip to content

 Footnotes

-Denote table footnotes with lower case superscript roman letters, e.g. ‘a’, ‘b’, ‘c’, etc, and the list the footnotes underneath the table.
+Denote table footnotes with lower case superscript roman letters, e.g. ‘a’, ‘b’, ‘c’, etc, and then list the footnotes underneath the table.
 Write each new footnote on a separate line.

 • Use single quotation marks for quotations and double quotation marks for quotations within quotations.

-• Use lower case ‘x’ in ‘x-ray’, except at the beginning of a sentence.
+• Use a lower case ‘x’ in ‘x-ray’, except at the beginning of a sentence.

 • Use a single space after a full stop.